Can I Feed My Dog Raw Chicken Bones? Safety Guide

 If you only have 30 seconds, here's what you need to know:

 A raw bone is a biological structure.
-It bends.
-It can be simpler to crush by canine teeth.
+It bends naturally.
+Your dog's teeth can safely crush it.
 A cooked bone is a ceramic structure.
-Heat crystallizes the minerals, turning them into shards.
-This is why the "bones are dangerous" myth exists—it's 100% true for cooked ones, and 100% false for raw ones.
+Heat crystallizes the minerals into dangerous shards.
+The "bones are dangerous" myth is 100% true for cooked bones.
+It is 100% false for raw ones.

-Raw chicken bones provide natural calcium, phosphorus, and cartilage (the building blocks for healthy joints) in their most bioavailable form.
+Raw chicken bones provide natural calcium, phosphorus, and cartilage.
+These are the exact building blocks for your dog's healthy joints.
+They deliver these nutrients in their most bioavailable form.

 Feature Raw Bones Cooked Bones